Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-March 27th, 2023
+March 28th, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-166 RC2:
+New in this latest version release-166:

 1.)
-Attempt (yet again) to fix a bug with the KSC time of day animation (it sometimes would inappropriately go dark).
-Also clarified some GUI settings text (double negatives).
+This is a mostly minor release, previously vetted yesterday on the bleeding edge, so consider it "update safe."
+It fixes some (mostly theoretical) bugs with the time of day animation at the KSC and some misc main menu collider bugs in interstellar planet packs.

 Known Bugs: